himanshu2454/Kunteksto/docs_source/source/start.rst

 .. code-block:: sh

     There was an error matching the data input file to the selected model database.
-    Datafile: Bad_Column_name  Model: Column_1
+    The Datafile contains: Bad_Column_name  The Model contains: Column_1

+This is because Demo3.csv has a column that is different in name from what is expected in the model.
-also, no new data files were generated because the data format, in this case, a column name, didn't match.
+Therefore, no new data files were generated because the input file does not match the model.

 Using this rich data
 ====================